-Depending on the service, some aerial photographers charge a flat rate, which covers their travel to and from the location as well as any shots taken during the session.
-Rates vary depending on variables such as geographic region, the photographer’s equipment, company reputation and area competition.
-For example, Flight 1 Aerial Photography in Denton, Texas, charges $150 for a 60- to 90-minute shoot at at any location within a 20 mile radius.
+Flight 1 Aerial Photography in Denton, Texas, charges $150 for a 60- to 90-minute drone photography shoot at at any location within a 20-mile radius.
 After 90 minutes, the company charges $50 – $70 per additional hour.
-This pricing generally applies to real estate drone photography and includes photo editing as well as access to all photos taken during the shoot.
+Rates vary depending on variables such as geographic region, the photographer’s equipment, the company’s reputation, and the competition in the local market.
+This rate usually includes photo editing as well as access to all photos taken during the shoot.

 Steady State Studios in Portland, Oregon:

 Equipment affects the overall cost of aerial photography services.
-According to Flight 1 Aerial Photography, drone gear can cost from approximately $1,500 to over $12,000, depending on the make and model of the equipment.
-Higher-end gear often produces a higher-end result and comes with a higher cost to the customer.
+According to Flight 1 Aerial Photography, professional drone gear can cost from approximately $1,500 to over $12,000, depending on the make and model of the equipment.
+Higher-end gear often produces a higher-quality and higher-resolution project, at a higher cost to the customer.